Skip to main content

 ROI Analysis

-Caldwell University's in-state tuition is $39,450.
-One year after graduation, the median earnings are $36,820.
+The annual tuition at Caldwell University is $39,450.
+One year after graduation, alumni earn a median of $36,820.
 Five years after graduation, the median earnings increase to $47,439, and ten years after graduation, the median earnings are $53,843.
-The median debt for graduates is $25,000, and 69% of students receive financial aid.
+The median debt for students is $25,000, and 69% of students receive financial aid.

 Generated from College Scorecard & IPEDS data